hughperkins/coriander/README.md

 ### For host-side code

 - use clang to convert the incoming `.cu` file into IR (this bit needs cuda include files)
-- use [ir-to-opencl/patch-hostside.cpp](ir-to-opencl/patch-hostside.cpp) to replace the cuda kernel launch commands with opencl kernel launch commands, in the IR
+- use [src/patch-hostside.cpp](src/patch-hostside.cpp) to replace the cuda kernel launch commands with opencl kernel launch commands, in the IR
   (dependencies: clang, cuda-ir-to-opencl)
 - use clang to compile the updated IR to object code (dependencies: clang)

 ### For device side:

 - we use `clang` to compile the CUDA code into LLVM IR code (this bit needs cuda include files)
-- we read in the IR code, and write it out as OpenCL (dependencies: clang, cuda-ir-to-opencl)
+- use [src/ir-to-opencl.cpp](src/ir-to-opencl.cpp) we read in the IR code, and write it out as OpenCL (dependencies: clang, cuda-ir-to-opencl)

 ## Example